Zion National Park

 Zion Canyon Hiking

-Zion National Park was originally occupied by the Anasazi people until about 800 years ago.
-Their abandoned cliff houses and rock art are scattered throughout the park.
-After the Anasazi, the Paiute Indians occupied the canyon.
-The first Mormon settlers arrived in Zion Canyon in 1858.
-The settlers called their new home Zion Canyon.
-In 1872 John Wesley Powell surveyed the area and recorded the canyon's Indian name, Mukuntuweap.
-It was under this name that the canyon was designated a national monument on 31 July 1909.
-In 1918 it was renamed Zion National Monument and in 1919 received national park status.
+Zion National Park was originally occupied by an ancient group of people called the Anasazi.
+These people spent about 1,000 years in the region and then mysteriously abandoned their cliff houses and rock art that are still found scattered throughout the park.
+Following the Anasazi, the Paiute Indians came into the region around Zion National Park.
+The first Mormon pioneer settlers visited the Canyons of Zion in 1858.
+They called their new home Zion Canyon and biblical names were given to many of the formations within the park.
+In 1872 John Wesley Powell surveyed the region and recorded the canyon's Native American name of Mukuntuweap.
+It was under this name that the area was first designated a national monument in 1909.
+Nine year later, in 1918, the park was renamed Zion National Monument and the next year (1919) it received official national park status.

-Zion National Park has gained worldwide recognition for its beauty and grandeur, and currently receives around 3 million visitors each year The park has two visitor centers, one at the entrance to Kolob Canyon and the main visitor center at the south entrance to the park.
+Zion National Park has two visitor centers, one at the entrance to Kolob Canyon (via I-15) and the main visitor center at the south entrance to the park at the town of Springdale.

 hiking vacation hiking vacation Utah hiking